 Category Themes, Accomplishments and Challenges Community Relationships and Partnerships Such as outreach, recruitment, internships, industry collaborations.
 Themes: Within this set of programs, there are many instances of community partnerships.
 Many are with the K-12 system to either support high school students or to improve the pathway from high school to college.
 Some programs have been accredited from outside entities.
 Other are creating new degrees/certificates for specific populations by partnering with community agencies or schools.
 Similar to last year's update, faculty and staff need time and support to develop community relationships and partnerships.
 Opportunities for outreach and partnerships occur on a regular basis; many are turned down due to lack of resources such as faculty who have the capacity to lead the effort.
-Accomplishments: Accomplishments: Al: Tri-Valley ROP Justice Academy - creates a pipeline from K-12 to college to employment.
+Accomplishments: AJ: Tri-Valley ROP Justice Academy - creates a pipeline from K-12 to college to employment.
 Bio: Working with advisory board to create a degree/certificate in Computational Biology; host several community partnership/outreach events such as camps and youth horizons; held Biotech Bootcamp for the first time to engage local high schools Chem: Participating in Major's faire and high school health fairs, and participating with the high schools through the HSI program EMS: Paramedic program was accredited through the CAAHEP; has articulation agreements with Tri-Valley ROP and wants to increase community partnerships and outreach Engineering Technology: formed many connections with local employers to provide internships and opportunities for Engineering Technology to create contract with Livermore Pleasanton Fire Department to pursue recognition for "Fire Fighter I" preparatory training as an approved ALA facility.
 Hort: Created Adaptive Horticulture Program in conjunction with Sunflower Hill, Pleasanton Unified and other agencies to serve those with mild to moderate disabilities.
 Math: offering Math 3 at a local high school Math Department and Livermore Valley Joint Unified School District has formed a tutoring program for high school students.
-3 Faculty and 6 student tutors are helping 50 students Challenges:
+3 Faculty and 6 student tutors are helping 50 students who are enrolled in a non-credit TUTR200 course.
+Paid for by a two year grant.
+All MSEPS departments participated in the Spotlight Series events.
+LLNL/LPC Seminar is in its 8th year, furthering a strong partnership with LLNL.
+Having a STEM Coordinator has helped move this effort and several others to an institutional level; however, this position is grant-funded and will need to be folded into general funds.
+Challenges: